An investigation of how the key ingredients needed to build a successful business

 The fundamental question every entrepreneur needs to answer is: how do you make money in your business?
 This blog post first takes a closer look at the fundamental ingredients every company needs in order to create value, and how these ingredients combine to create a sustainable business.
 It then examines how you can track the financial success of your business.

-This is the ninth post in a series of posts in which I discuss how to use prototype business models using system dynamics.
+This is the sixth post in a series of posts in which I discuss how to use prototype business models using system dynamics.
 To illustrate the process, we are building a simple, but complete model of a generic business – the generic business model prototype – as we go along.
 The objective of the generic business model prototype is twofold: to help you learn more about business AND to help you learn more about how to prototype a business using system dynamics.
-A list of all posts in the series can be accessed here, you can find an introduction to the business model prototype itself here.
+A list of all posts in the series can be accessed Prototyping Business Models And Market Strategies

-My favourite approach to visualising the dynamics of how a company does business is to use causal loop diagrams.
+My favorite approach to visualizing the dynamics of how a company does business is to use causal loop diagrams.
 Today we will create such a diagram for a company’s value creation logic.
 In practice we mostly sketch such diagrams by hand on a flip-chart or whiteboard, in discussion with our clients.
-Later we transfer our sketches to an appropriate diagramming or modelling tool.
+Later we transfer our sketches to an appropriate diagramming or modeling tool.

-The main tool we use for system dynamics modelling is the iThink® modelling environment.
-The generic business model prototype was built using iThink®.
-On of iThink®’s great features is that it allows you to create causal loop diagrams that are linked to the detailed simulation model built using stocks and flows.
-This is good, because it means that the high-level causal loop diagram we develop today also defines the structure of the generic business model prototype: each element of the causal loop diagram is a module which hides the detailed stock and flow structure.
-In my next posts in this series I will then discuss each of these modules in detail.
+The main tool we use for system dynamics modeling is the Stella Architect modeling environment.
+The generic business model prototype was built using Stella Architect.
+On of Stella Architect’s great features is that it allows you to create causal loop diagrams that are linked to the detailed simulation model built using stocks and flows.
+This is good, because it means that the high-level causal loop diagram we develop today also defines the structure of the generic business model prototype: each element of the causal loop diagram is a module that hides the detailed stock and flow structure.
+In my next posts in this series, I will then discuss each of these modules in detail.